ondefy/Zyfi-Token-Zkforge/README.md

 - Reward boost feature was included in RewardTracker contract.
 This allows to set a boost percentage individually for any account, resulting in a higher attribution of their esODY staking rewards.
 - Vesting duration is set to 6 months instead of 1 year.
 - While the actual GMX and esGMX contracts inherit from a MintableBaseToken contract, ODY and esODY contracts inherit from Openzeppelin Library (supporting Role-based access control, Pausing, Minting, Burning and Permit signing) with a few modifications in order to facilitate their interaction with vesting/staking contracts.

+New changes:
+- The RewardTracker "unstake" function has been removed
+- The Vester can unstake stZFI for the user after the 6 months period

 ## Deployment